Painting (BFA in Fine Arts)

-Jonathan Lyndon Chase also earned a Pew Fellowship for his work in visual art.
-Chase utilizes various media in his portraits, which reflect the complexities of black and queer identity.
-He describes his subjects as “friends and family or my own reflection,” often considering both the private and public nature of the body through life-sized figures and large-scale canvases.
+Jonathan Lyndon Chase also earned a Pew Fellowship for their work in visual art.
+Chase utilizes various media in their portraits, which reflect the complexities of black and queer identity.
+Chase describes Their subjects as “friends and family or my own reflection,” often considering both the private and public nature of the body through life-sized figures and large-scale canvases.

 Chase was recently named a “young artist to watch” by Artnet News.
-He holds a BFA from University of the Arts and an MFA from Pennsylvania Academy of the Fine Arts.
-“The weight of line and volume of color in my paintings are tools to narrate the experience of living as more than one thing at a time,” he says.
+They hold a BFA from University of the Arts and an MFA from Pennsylvania Academy of the Fine Arts.
+“The weight of line and volume of color in my paintings are tools to narrate the experience of living as more than one thing at a time,” they say.
 “Fluidity is important in the pursuit of freedom.” (pewcenterarts.org)

 6ABC Action News recently visited the studio of UArts alum and 2011–2012 Fulbright Scholar Maureen Drdak BFA ’75 (Painting).
 Drdak recently returned from a month-long retreat in Nepal in continuation of her Fulbright work, the Prakriti Project, which pioneered and established the first synthesis of repoussé metalwork and contemporary painting.